Skip to main content

 Mode 2: SFM → RPM Conversion

-Use this mode when you know the recommended surface speed for your material and need to find the correct RPM.
+Use this mode when you know the target surface speed for the cut and need a spindle-speed starting point from diameter.

 1. Select "SFM → RPM" mode